-These scholarships may not be held in conjunction with any other School travel fund for the same purpose.
+These scholarships may not be held in conjunction with any other School fund for the same purpose.

-Successful students will be required to submit a report on the use of the funding no later than one month after their return.
-Funding will be paid on receipt of this report which will be reviewed by the School Research Committee.
+Successful students will be required to submit a report on the use of the funding no later than one month after the activity has been completed.
+Funding will be paid on receipt of this report which will be reviewed by the shortlisting panel

-November 2015 (Amended), April 2018)
+November 2015, (Amended) April 2018, May 2021